sul-cidr/mime-dh2025-slides/slides.md

 <!-- .slide: class="order-of-sections" -->

 :::
-Our talk today is divided into four sections, first I'll talk a bit about the problem that we're trying to solve, then Peter will give a technical overview, Simon will talk a little bit of about the platform, and then the bulk of our talk will be focused different types of analyses that our platform has allowed us to perform on a theatrical performance.
+Our talk today is divided into five sections, first I'll talk a bit about the problem that we're trying to solve, then Peter will give a technical overview, Simon will talk a little bit of about the platform, and then the bulk of our talk will be focused different types of analyses that our platform has allowed us to perform on a theatrical performance.

 ---